Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## Testing and fixing

-Another key crtieria for a plausible solution is that it must not have any broken tests.
+The final crtieria for a plausible solution is that all tests must be passing.
-Aider can be configured with the command needed to run tests for a repo, and can automatically attempt to fix any testing errors.
+Aider can be configured with the command needed to run tests for a repo, and will automatically attempt to fix any testing errors.

 A user working on a python project might configure testing by launching aider like this: